ekansh-gupta-2008/thapar-journey/README.md

 ---

-## Week 9 log — 10–16 Jul 2026 (in progress)
+## Week 9 log — 10–16 Jul 2026

 **CAD / Suspension corner:**

-- Rebuilt suspension corner as a clean static double wishbone assembly — lower A-arm, upper A-arm, upright, hub, brake disc, coilover
+- Rebuilt suspension corner as a clean static double wishbone assembly — lower A-arm, upper A-arm, upright, hub, brake disc
 - Correct anatomy verified: both A-arms are proper V-shaped wishbones converging into the upright (not crossing through the disc); front view shows the correct trapezoid (upper arm shorter/higher than lower arm), demonstrating the camber-gain principle
 - Portfolio project marked complete — static scope

 **Python — CS50P:**

 - Week 6 (File I/O): lecture watched — problem sets not yet started

 **German:**

 - Language Transfer and Easy German (Slow German) already complete as of Week 7/8 — no new milestones this week
 - Duolingo: 15 min nightly maintained

 **What I learned this week:** The earlier broken versions traced back to not using offset planes properly — sketches and sweep paths weren't anchored to the right reference planes, which is what caused the arm-through-disc geometry error.
 Getting offset planes right was the actual fix, not just redoing the sketches.

+---

+## Weeks 10–11 log — 17 Jul–3 Aug 2026 (low-activity gap)

+**CAD / Suspension corner:**

+- No activity — static assembly remains the completed portfolio piece from Week 9

+**Python — CS50P:**

+- Week 6 (File I/O) problem set completed (17–19 Jul)
+- No further progress after 19 Jul

+**German:**

+- Duolingo lapsed — not maintained through this period

+**What happened:** Pre-college prep wound down as Freshmen Boot Camp & Orientation (3–16 Aug) approached, and the transition — travel, hostel move-in, orientation logistics — displaced the daily routine entirely.
+No CAD, minimal CS50P, no German for roughly two weeks.
+Resuming from 4 Aug with a fixed daily anchor

 ---